Amarok24/Oxhr/README.md

-# jXhr
+# Oxhr
-A Promise-based asynchronous XMLHttpRequest (XHR) wrapper/library.
+A Promise-based asynchronous XMLHttpRequest (XHR) wrapper/library OOP class.

 - Written in TypeScript (TS module) with no dependencies
 - An alternative to vanilla XMLHttpRequest and fetch